Merchant Cash Advances Explained

 Perfect Credit Is Not a Requirement

-No Collateral Is Needed
+No Need for Collateral

 A merchant cash advance allows for more flexibility since payments are based on a flat percentage of your credit card sales.
-If the advance terms require you to commit 15% of credit card receipts to repayment, for instance, the actual dollar amount will vary based on the total amount of sales for the month.
+If the advance terms require you to commit 15% of credit card receipts to repayment, the actual dollar amount will vary based on the total amount of sales for the month.
 Effectively, your payments are proportionate to what the business is bringing in.

 High Borrowing Limits

 Finally, a merchant cash advance grants some leeway regarding how much you can borrow.
 It’s possible to get an advance of just a few thousand dollars, but some companies extend the borrowing limit up to $2,000,000.
 That may be more generous than what a traditional bank would be willing to offer, particularly if you lack excellent credit or adequate collateral.

 Grow your business with BitX Funding.